 Information and views you share at the Forums are fed directly into the Hertfordshire Learning Disability Partnership Board (LDPB) via reports and a small group of family carer representatives.
 The Board is made up of representatives from Hertfordshire County Council, NHS organisations including Hertfordshire Partnership University NHS Foundation Trust (HPFT) and voluntary organisations that provide services to people with learning disabilities and their relatives/carers as well as carers and service users.

 We are always looking for carers to become Carer Representatives, which involves attending monthly LDPB meetings.
 All carers receive training for this as well as a small payment for attendance and travel.
 For more details about becoming a Family Carer Representative call 01992 58 69 69 or email

 Due to the coronavirus outbreak our 2020 Forum dates (as on our poster in the download area) were paused, but we have arranged some meetings online using Zoom.

 If you are interested in joining in an online meeting please email us at or call us on 01992 58 69 69 to express an interest.
 Please also look in the download area below for details of Forums, events and items relevant to your caring role.

 Keeping you updated

 We also have our Involving People Newsletter that has stories about developments and activities that may be of interest to you.
-For the latest copy, Summer 2020, please click on the link - Learning Disability Carers' Newsletter Summer 2020.
+For the latest copy, issue 1 of 2021, please click on the link - Learning Disability Carers' Newsletter issue 1 of 2021.